Irving Fisher: Biography

 After graduating from Yale, Fisher studied in Berlin and Paris.
 From 1890 onward, he remained at Yale, first as a tutor, then after 1898 as a professor of political economy, and after 1935 as professor emeritus.
 He edited the Yale Review from 1896 to 1910 and was active in many learned societies, institutes, and welfare organizations.
+He was elected to the American Academy of Arts and Sciences in 1912.
 He was president of the American Economic Association in 1918.
+He was elected to the American Philosophical Society in 1927.
 The American Mathematical Society selected him as its Gibbs Lecturer for 1929.
 A leading early proponent of econometrics, in 1930 he founded, with Ragnar Frisch and Charles F. Roos the Econometric Society, of which he was the first president.

-Fisher was a prolific writer, producing journalism as well as technical books and articles, and addressing various social issues surrounding the First World War, the prosperous 1920s and the depressed 1930s.
+Fisher was a prolific writer, producing journalism as well as technical books and articles, and addressing various social issues surrounding World War I, the prosperous 1920s and the depressed 1930s.
 He made several practical inventions, the most notable of which was an "index visible filing system" which he patented in 1913 and sold to Kardex Rand (later Remington Rand) in 1925.
 This, and his subsequent stock investments, made him a wealthy man until his personal finances were badly hit by the Crash of 1929.

 Fisher was also an active social and health campaigner, as well as an advocate of vegetarianism, prohibition, and eugenics.
 In 1893, he married Margaret Hazard, a granddaughter of Rhode Island industrialist and social reformer Rowland G. Hazard.
 He died of inoperable colon cancer in New York City in 1947, at the age of 80.